Messages for you

 The RON equivalent of EUR 100,000 per deponent per credit institution 2

-The minimum value for the payment of compensation for the deposits for which no transaction occurred in the last 24 months is established by the Deposit Guarantee Fund in the Banking System.
+The minimum value for the payment of compensation for the deposits for which no transaction occurred in the last 24 months is established by the Bank Deposit Guarantee Fund.

 7 working days 4